← Back to 史記

 34

 The Bao clan of Qi assassinated Duke Dao of Qi.
-The king of Wu heard of this, cried outside the army gate for three days, then attacked Qi from the sea.
-The people of Qi defeated Wu, and the king of Wu then led his troops back.
+When the king of Wu heard this, he wept outside the army gate for three days, then attacked Qi by way of the sea.
+The people of Qi defeated Wu, and the king of Wu then led his troops home.

 35

-In the thirteenth year, Wu summoned the lords of Lu and Wei to meet at Taogao.
+In the thirteenth year, Wu summoned the rulers of Lu and Wei to meet at Tuogao.

 36